DS202-at-ISU/lab-1-lab-1-team-9/README.md

 changes appeared online as expected.
 The changes were reflected in the `README.md` file, and the commit history showed the correct message.

-### 7. Clean Up

-My professor instructed us not to delete the local repository, so no cleanup was performed for this step.

 # Meghasyam Peddireddy

 This line is from R- Studio